emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson3.md

 Here is a breakdown of the code:

 1. **TextField("Change Greeting", text: $inputText)**: This creates a `TextField` view in SwiftUI.
 It displays a text input field where the user can type text.
 The first parameter is a placeholder text that will be displayed inside the text field when there is no user input.
 The second parameter, text, is a "binding" to the `inputText` property we discussed in the previous breakdown.
-Notice the "$" infront of it, this is what creates the "binding" and allows the text field to read and write the value of the inputText variable.
+Notice the "$" in front of it, this is what creates the "binding" and allows the text field to read and write the value of the inputText variable.
 2. **.frame(maxWidth: .infinity, maxHeight: 50)**: This modifier sets the frame size of the `TextField`.
 The width will be set to the maximum available width, and the height will be limited to 50 points.
 3. **.cornerRadius(15)**: This modifier adds rounded corners to the `TextField`, with a corner radius of 15 points.
 This gives the text field a visually appealing appearance.
 4. **.padding(3)**: This adds padding around the TextField's content.
 The text field's content will be indented by 3 points from all sides.
 5. **.overlay(RoundedRectangle(cornerRadius: 15).stroke(Color.black, lineWidth: 3))**: This modifier adds an overlay to the `TextField`.
-It creates a RoundedRectangle with a corner radius of 15 points and adds a black stroke (border) with a line width of 3 points around the `TextField`.
+It creates a `RoundedRectangle` with a corner radius of 15 points and adds a black stroke (border) with a line width of 3 points around the `TextField`.
 This creates a border around the text field.
 6. **.padding(.bottom, 4)**: This adds additional padding at the bottom of the TextField.
 The content below the TextField will be pushed down by 4 points.

-Notice that we have addded the `.padding(...)` modifier twice.
+Notice that we have added the `.padding`(...)`modifier twice.
 It is important to note that the order of the modifiers is extremely important in SwiftUI as they are applied in the same order by the system when displaying the view itself.
-In the above `TextField` the first padding modifier is adding a small amount of padding around the text that is inputed and the border created by the overlay modifier.
+In the above`TextField` the first padding modifier is adding a small amount of padding around the text that is inputted and the border created by the overlay modifier.
 Whereas the second padding modifier creates padding between the entire generated view and the content below it.

 ## Updating Our Button's Action

-Now we can make a quick change to the action of our button so it prints the inputed text instead of the static text value.
-To do this all we need to is replace the text inside the `print(...)` function with the variable we created like so:
+Now we can make a quick change to the action of our button so it prints the inputted text instead of the static text value.
+To do this all we need to do is replace the text inside the `print(...)` function with the variable we created like so:

 ```swift
 Button {